|

 resize it--but if huge is what you need here's how to do by taking

+advantage of a brush's built-in propensity to tile.
 1. Because the Paintbrush is focused at its center, you will

 need to start with a canvas that's about twice as large as your image--vertically,